-What To Watch And What's At Stake In The Alabama Senate Race
+What To Watch For And What's At Stake In The Alabama Senate Race

 I may have the honor of serving Alabama as your senator, but the most important thing I have done is prosecuting those klansmen who killed 4 little girls at 16th St Baptist Church.https://t.co/b2CkvVdA0h— Doug Jones (@GDouglasJones) November 9, 2017

-Jones campaigned with Sen. Cory Booker, D-N.J., and former President Barack Obama recorded a robocall for him.
+Jones has campaigned with Sen. Cory Booker, D-N.J., and Obama recorded a robocall for him.

 NPR correspondent Debbie Elliott, who lives in Alabama and has been covering the state for more than 30 years, says to watch the cities (Jefferson County, where Birmingham is, and Montgomery made up 28 percent of Obama's 2008 vote total), but also Macon County (Tuskegee) and Dallas County (Selma) for signs of how much Jones is winning black voters.